Frozen Feature Augmentation for Few-Shot Image Classification: Additional Experimental Results

-In \cref{tab:appendix_i21k_jft3b_wd_all}, we give more detailed results for \cref{fig:jft3b_and_i21k_all_wd}, \ie, Ti/16, B/16, and L/16 pretrained on either ImageNet-21k or JFT-3B and subsequently finetuned on few-shotted ILSVRC-2012 training sets.
-Numbers for the two baselines, \ie, weight-decayed MAP (MAP\textsuperscript{wd}) and L2-regularized linear probe, and our best method, \ie, MAP\textsuperscript{wd} combined with brightness c$^2$FroFA (MAP\textsuperscript{wd} + FroFA), are reported.
-As before, we observe that linear probe is particularly strong on 1-shot while our method is \textit{on par or favorable to MAP\textsuperscript{wd} and linear probe} on 5- to 25-shot settings.
+In \cref{tab:appendix_i21k_jft3b_wd_all}, we report exact numbers for \cref{fig:jft3b_and_i21k_all}, \ie, Ti/16, B/16, and L/16 pretrained on either ImageNet-21k or JFT-3B and subsequently finetuned on few-shotted ILSVRC-2012 training sets.
+Numbers for the two baselines, \ie, MAP (\textit{with} weight decay) and linear probe, and our best method, \ie, MAP (\textit{with} weight decay) combined with brightness c$^2$FroFA (MAP + FroFA), are reported.
+In addition, we report numbers, where we use MAP \textit{without} weight decay in \cref{tab:appendix_i21k_jft3b_all}.
+As before, we observe that our method performs worse on all 1-shot settings, but is on par or significantly better than MAP and/or linear probe on most 5- to 25-shot settings.